 We are a leading supplier of process control and yield management solutions and services for the semiconductor and related electronics industries.
 Our broad portfolio of inspection and metrology products, and related service, software and other offerings, support R&D and manufacturing of integrated circuits ("IC"), wafers and reticles.
 Our products, services and expertise are used by our customers to measure, detect, analyze and resolve critical and nanometric level product defects, helping them to manage manufacturing process challenges and to obtain higher finish product yields at lower cost.
-We also offer advanced technology solutions to address various manufacturing needs of printed circuit boards ("PCB"), flat panel displays ("FPD"), specialty semiconductor devices and other electronic components, including advanced packaging, light-emitting diode ("LED"), power devices, compound semiconductor, and data storage industries, as well as general materials research.
-In addition, our services business, which generates revenue largely from recurring "subscription-like" contracts, has grown consistently due to increases in the installed base of KLA systems, increasing the value of our contract offerings and extension of system lifetimes resulting from growth in legacy semiconductor markets.
+We also offer advanced technology solutions to address various manufacturing needs of printed circuit boards ("PCB"), specialty semiconductor devices and other electronic components, including advanced packaging, light-emitting diode ("LED"), power devices, compound semiconductor, and data storage industries, as well as general materials research.
+In addition, our services business has grown consistently each quarter on a year-over-year basis and has accounted for approximately 23% of our total revenues in recent years, due to increases in the installed base of KLA systems.
+Our services revenue, which is generated largely from recurring "subscription-like" contracts, increases the value of our contract offerings and extension of system lifetimes resulting from growth in legacy semiconductor markets.